neondatabase/website/content/docs/guides/branch-restore.md

 To help troubleshoot your data's history, you can use Time Travel Assist to run read-only queries against any selected timestamp within your history retention window.
 It's a good idea to run this kind of query to make sure you've targeted the correct restore point before you restore a branch.

-The restore operation and time travel assist are meant to work together.
+The restore operation and Time Travel Assist are meant to work together.
 When you select a branch and timestamp, you are setting up Time Travel Assist to automatically query against that particular point in time.

 ![Time travel assist](/docs/guides/branch_time_travel.png)